 Saturday, September 16, 1:00-4:00 – Harvest Site Tour at SWPWO member Bob Brown’s Tree Farm with Jim Elze in Greene County PA – Professional Forester.
 Meet to carpool at the Greene County Fairgrounds, Building #10 parking lot at 12:30 PM.

 Wednesday, November 8, 7:00-9:00 – Managing Disturbances (EAB) Learn about techniques and strategies to re-establish a healthy forest in your woods that has been taken out by invasives, a harvest, or other disturbance.
+This talk will focus on the White Ashh die off.
 Greene County/ Details and location to follow

 Saturday, November 11, 1:00-4:00 – Tour Ryerson State Park and see the the status of plans to recover its natural diversity and attraction to the public.
 Meet to carpool at the Greene County Fairgrounds, Building #10 parking lot at 12:30 PM.

 Herbicide Application Safety - Gay & Harold Thistle – Date/location to be determined